-The full Student Athlete Handbook can be found here.
+This is from the Student Athlete Handbook.
+The full handbook can be found here.

 As an athlete you cannot compromise athletic participation with substance abuse.
 Students have to decide if they want to be athletes.
 If you do wish to be an athlete, you must make the commitment to be substance free in order to be a competitor.
 This commitment will not be easy because of the many social pressures you will face.

 Mt.
 Lebanon School District is committed to the maintenance of an academic environment free from all forms of drug and alcohol abuse.
 No student shall distribute, dispense, possess, use, or be under the influence of any alcoholic beverage, a malt beverage, fortified wine or other intoxicating liquor or unlawfully manufactured, distribute, dispense, possess, or use or be under the influence, except for a valid medical purpose, of any narcotic drug, hallucinogenic substance as defined by law, before, during or after school hours at school or in any other school district location.
 School district location means in any school building or on any school premises, on any school-owned vehicle used to transport students to and from school or school activities, off school property at any school-sponsored or school-approved activity, event or function such as field trip or athletic event, where students are under the jurisdiction of the school district.

 A student who violates the terms of this policy may be disciplined, suspended or expelled from school, at the discretion of the School Board in accordance with prescribed school policies, guidelines and regulations applicable to student offenses.

 Any student involved in school-related athletics is prohibited from the use of anabolic steroids, except for a valid medical purpose.
 Body building, muscle enhancement of athletic ability is not a valid medical purpose.

 NON-SCHOOL RELATED DRUG AND ALCOHOL VIOLATIONS